 its ability to provide holistic responses to survivors, hampering victims ability to come forward and report.
 In response, the SRSG-SVC, with TOE support, has since advocated for stronger political and financial support from both the national budget as well as international partners.
 Echoing a key priority from the High-Level roundtable, the SRSG-SVC advocated for the immediate adoption of a decree granting the provision of a special allowance for the UMIRR staff, acknowledging and reflecting the specialization of the UMIRR agents.
 This type of special allowance, granted to other specialized agents within national law enforcement, will create an incentive securing trained personnel and preventing overly frequent staff rotations.
 In a meeting that gathered the four UMIRR oversight ministries - Justice, Interior, Gender, and Health - only the second meeting since its creation, the SRSG-SVC emphasised the importance of allocating additional resources to UMIRR and urged for increased coordination between the four ministries to submit a revised budget to the Prime Ministers who agreed in his meeting with the SRSG-SVC to review such a submission.

-While the momentum in CAR with respect to accountability for CRSV has been positive this year, with a number of encouraging political decisions at the highest level and concrete judicial In the context of its advocacy and resource mobilisation efforts, the TOE, in partnership with the Minister of Justice of CAR and progress, there is a critical need for international partners to the Deputy Register of the SCC, debriefed Member States on invest in supporting these efforts to ensure the sustainability of the progress made in the judicial response to CRSV in CAR on 8 recent developments.
-This includes supporting the priorities of December 2023.
-During the debrief, the TOE stressed the crucial the revised Action Plan: allocating resources to the UMIRR and need for sustained donor support to build on the progress its antennas, continuing capacity-building efforts for national achieved, including implementation of the recommendations jurisdictions including the SCC, and further supporting the conduct identified during the high-level roundtable. of criminal sessions dedicated to CRSV before the Bangui Appeal Court, in collaboration with UN partners in-country.
+In the context of its advocacy and resource mobilisation efforts, the TOE, in partnership with the Minister of Justice of CAR and the Deputy Register of the SCC, debriefed Member States on the progress made in the judicial response to CRSV in CAR on 8 December 2023.
+During the debrief, the TOE stressed the crucial need for sustained donor support to build on the progress achieved, including implementation of the recommendations identified during the high-level roundtable.